 Now that you’ve learned how to smoke a brisket in an electric smoker, let’s see what to do when it gets stuck at a low temperature.

 It is too frustrating to watch your brisket getting stuck at a temperature of 150°F or 165°F.

-As mentioned above, this stage is known as ‘stall’- when the temperature of meat isn’t increasing as it should be.
+As mentioned above, this stage is known as ‘stall’- when the temperature of the meat isn’t increasing as it should be.

 Although an undercooked brisket does not have the implications of chicken, it is not an affordable piece of meat, so you cannot really let it go to waste.

 - There comes a point when the piece of meat still has about 3 hours left to cook.
-That is when you must take it out of the chamber and wrap it tightly with a butcher paper or heavy-duty aluminum foil.
+That is when you must take it out of the chamber and wrap it tightly with butcher paper or heavy-duty aluminum foil.
 This will help the meat overcome the ‘stall’ and retain its temperature.
 If you wrap it loosely, you might see no difference in the temperature.

 - Pierce the temperature probe into the brisket and see if it rising up.

 - Once the temperature is between 190°F to 195°F, take the wrapped brisket out and leave it to rest.